 How Can We Limit Our Risk of Diabetes?

 In order to mitigate our risk of developing a diabetic condition, if we’re going to drink, it’s best for us to consume alcohol only in moderation.
-The Centers for Disease Control (CDC) recommends no more than one drink per day for women or two drinks per day for men.
+The Centers for Disease Control and Prevention recommends no more than one drink per day for women or two drinks per day for men.
 Drinking more than this level can increase our risk of developing diabetes, among many other medical conditions.

 If you’re at risk of diabetes or you already have been diagnosed, then you should also take into account what kind of alcoholic drinks you’re consuming, because beer and mixed drinks can have the biggest effect on blood sugar.
 It’s also important to eat healthfully if you drink alcohol because if you drink on an empty stomach, you’re more likely to have a rapid increase in your blood sugar, and getting most of our calories from alcohol causes problems of its own.